 Another word of caution.
 If you complete a robust digital application process but still remit a paper check or money order, you defeat the time advantages that come with the submission of a digital application.

 Seeking marriage license records online

 It’s all about accuracy, friends.
-If you are compelled to “go digital,” make your online submissions as error free and precise as possible.
-While convenience and speed is always attractive, the delay of a license issuance really hurts.
+If you are compelled to “go digital,” make your online submissions as error-free and precise as possible.
+While convenience and speed are always attractive, the delay of a license issuance hurts.